Hosted Travel Agent Service Fee Report, 2017

 - Happy with commission levels and/or don’t need fees (read more on commissions here)

 - No fees are a part of their business model—clients are already paying.

 More of visual learner?
 Yeah, I understand.
 Here's all that great data rendered into a single infographic for your viewing pleasure!

-Just fill in the opt in below, and you'll be sent to the site the infographic!
-Once you opt-in, you'll also receive our newsletter (issued every full moon!).
+Want to make sure your voice is heard on our next survey?
+Sign up for a reminder!
+You'll also receive our newsletter (issued every full moon!).
 The newsletter is free, awesome, infrequent, and chock-full of great info.

 We have a few other articles that chat up on service fees that you might want to take a look at here:

 - 2016 Service Fee Survey: Our service data from last year, which includes a broad overview of what the heck service fees even are.